 Alex did not name his ideal pick for a permanent host before he died.
 The legendary TV personality hosted the show from 1984 until his tragic passing of pancreatic cancer.
 He was 80 years old when he died.

 Mayim Bialik and Ken Jennings were named permanent hosts of Jeopardy! on July 27, 2022.
-Ken will be the host of Season 39 from September 12 until December 2022.
-He will also host the Second Chance competition and the highly-anticipated Tournament of Champions.
-Mayim will host Celebrity Jeopardy! during that time.
-She’ll take over for Ken and host the regular show starting in January 2023.
-She’ll also host new tournaments such as the National College Championship.
+It was decided that Ken would host Season 39 from September 2022 until February 2023.
+He hosted the Second Chance competition and the Tournament of Champions.
+Mayim hosted Celebrity Jeopardy! before she took over for Ken to host the flagship series starting in February 2023.
+She’s also been hosting new tournaments such as the National College Championship.

 Mayim stepped away from Jeopardy! temporarily in the summer of 2023 in solidarity with the writers strike.
 She’s expected to return to the show whenever the strike ends.
 It’s unclear if Alex will follow Mayim’s lead and opt out of hosting season 40 if it premieres while the strike is still going.